lsst-sqre/sqr-005/index.rst

 Workflow
 ========

-The following workflow states are available.
-By request, the workflow is not constrained, i.e. one can transition from and to any state from any other state.
+The following workflow statuses are available.
+By request, the workflow is not constrained, i.e. one can transition from and to any status from any other status.

 Note that we use the words "paper" and "journal" for the thing that is submitted and its eventual publication destination, by convention and